harunugurlu/what-have-i-learned-today/instructions/roadmap.md

   - Adjusted light mode to use a slightly more gray background
   - Improved spacing and alignment in layouts
   - Enhanced form input styling for better user experience
+- Additional UI improvements:
+  - Created a TypeScript-based Tailwind configuration file
+  - Made the light background darker with a blue-gray tint (220 14% 96%)
+  - Fixed the "Sign In with Email" button visibility issue by using explicit indigo colors
+  - Added shadow and improved hover states for buttons
+  - Enhanced Google sign-in button with better border and hover states
+  - Added consistent button styling across all auth pages

 ### Next Steps
 - Proceed to Step 5: Main Page – Calendar Layout